aakinepally/Comcast-code-test/README.md

 - service ldap start

 =============================================================================
-2. This can be achived using cloud-init or ansible ansible -i inventory2 playbook1.yml
+2.This can be achived using cloud-init or ansible ansible -i inventory2 playbook1.yml
 ====================================================================
 cat inventory2